diyadas1411/Fintrack/README.md

 <<<<<<< HEAD
-# Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter.

 To get started, take a look at src/app/page.tsx.
 =======